-The RIOT IQ test is a rigorously developed, professional, online IQ test & platform for psychologists, researchers, clinicians, institutions, and curious individuals who want to learn about themselves.
-We offer numerous IQ testing options, from a quick, free IQ test, to more robust, accurate, and paid IQ tests.
+The RIOT IQ test is a rigorously developed, professional online IQ test and testing platform for psychologists, researchers, clinicians, employers, institutions, and curious individuals.

 The RIOT IQ test is built on over a century of IQ and intelligence research, adhering to psychometric standards and rigorous statistical norming procedures.
 We strive to be the best online IQ test in the world, and to serve as an alternative to gold standards such as the WAIS and Stanford Binet IQ tests.